vicllano/Holiday-requests-/README.md

 Pre-requisites:

-1. Requires access to MYSQL
+1. Requires access to MYSQL database
 2. Requires the creation of a database named requests
 3. Requires the creation and activation of a virtual environment
 4. Requires the installation of modules in requrements.txt